Cesargarciajr/Galetos-OrderApp-pp4/README.md

 [Back to top](<#contents>)

   - ### Design Choices
-      The idea was to build a terminal based application with smooth transitions to make the UX even more seamless and intuitive.
-I added few diagrams to make the game more user friendly and make look better as you can see the [Features](#features) section.
+      The idea was to build a a simple "app-based" design with smooth transitions to make the UX even more seamless and intuitive.
+[Features](#features) section.

 [Back to top](<#contents>)